dcsync/pycobalt/README.md

   - `parse_jobs(content)`: Parses the output of `bjobs` as returned by the `beacon_output_jobs` event.
 Returns a list of dictionaries.
-Each dictionary represents a job with with fields `jid`, `pid`, and `description`.
+Each dictionary represents a job with the following fields: `jid` (job ID), `pid` (process ID), and `description`.
   - `parse_ps(content)`: Parses the callback output of `bps`.
 Returns a list of dictionaries.
-Each dictionary represents a process with all available information.
-The field names are the same as the `ps` headers in all lowercase.
+Each dictionary represents a process with the following
+	fileds: name, pid, ppid, arch (if available), and user (if available).
+  - `parse_ls(content)`: Parses the callback output of `bls`.
+Returns a list of dictionaries.
+Each dictionary represents a file with the following fields: type (D/F), size (in bytes), modified (date and time), and name.
   - `find_process(bid, proc_name, callback)`: Calls `bps` to find a process by name and calls `callback` with a list of matching processes (as returned by `parse_ps`).